cyrillkuettel/blog/web/_posts/2022-01-26-Everything-is-possible.markdown

 Let's imagine you are a carpenter.
 You want to build a nice piece of furniture, but the problem is, you require a special tool that costs a thousand dollars.
 In a software, this kind of limitation is rare.

 If you are in a similar situation, as a software engineer, chances are you can just _install_ that tool.
 Software is not limited by physics.
 It is limited by imagination, by design, by organization.
 Free software is a prominent example.
 As a developer you can build on top of software that other people have written.
 You literally stand on the shoulders of giants.
 This allows you to leverage your potential a ten-fold, a hundred-fold, a thousand-fold.
-An example of this version control software Git.
+An good example of this is Git.
+There is nothing quite like that feeling when you completly messed up your local project, and just do a good old ` git reset --hard origin/master ` to go back to baseline.
+And everything works again.
 I cannot imagine what I would do without this marvelous piece of software.

  Same with Docker.
 Docker removes the 'it works on my machine' moment.

 If a tool does not exist (which by the way is highly unlikely) you can literally just _write_ it.
 Just code a tool into existence.
 That's how actually how a lot of great software came into existence:
 1. Someone was in need of a particular tool.